Armaan (1981 film)

 Armaan is a Hindi film directed by Anand Sagar, starring Raj Babbar, Shakti Kapoor, Shammi Kapoor, Ranjeeta Kaur, Dev Kumar, Deepak Parashar and as a guest star Kalpana Iyer and Prema Narayan in song "Mere Jaesi Haseena".
-It is loosely based on the 1942 Hollywood classic Casablanca.
+It is loosely based on the 1942 American film Casablanca.

 Plot

 This film tells the story of the Indian freedom struggle against the Portuguese occupation in Goa.